Agoric/documentation/main/ertp/api/mint.md

 ```

 ## Payment
-Payments hold verified assetDescs of certain rights issued by Mints.
-AssetDescs from payments can be deposited in purses, but otherwise, the entire assetDesc is available when the payment is transferred.
+Payments hold verified units of certain rights issued by Mints.
+Units from payments can be deposited in purses, but otherwise, the entire units is available when the payment is transferred.
 A payment's balance can only fall, through the action of `depositExactly()`, `claimExactly()` or `burnExactly()`.
 Payments can be converted to Purses by getting a verified assay and calling `assay.makeEmptyPurse().depositAll(payment)`;

 ### payment.getName()
 - Returns: `{String}`